Birmingham Snow Hill railway station: Rebirth

 The West Midlands Passenger Transport Authority had adopted a policy to restore cross-city rail services through Snow Hill since the 1970s, a project which was completed in two phases.

 A entering the rebuilt Snow Hill from the north in 2006.

-The first phase was completed on 5 October 1987, when the newly rebuilt Snow Hill station opened for services to the south, along with Snow Hill tunnel.
-The rebuilt station is on a smaller scale than its Edwardian predecessor, built with two island platforms, giving four platform faces.
-The station's architecture is functional rather than ornate, a multi-storey car park stands over the main platform area, meaning artificial lighting is required on the platforms.
+The first phase was completed on 5 October 1987, when the newly rebuilt station opened for services to the south, along with Snow Hill tunnel.
+The new station is on a smaller scale than its Edwardian predecessor, with just two island platforms, giving four platform faces.
+The station's architecture is functional rather than ornate.
+A multi-storey car park stands over the main platform area, meaning artificial lighting is required on the platforms.
 Like its predecessor, the main entrance is on Colmore Row.
 Some parts of the original station are still visible (notably the now-sealed entrance, with GWR crest, in Livery Street).

 Initially only local stopping services to and used the new station.
-Services at Moor Street, where these services had previously terminated, were switched from the former terminal platforms, which then closed, on to two newly built through platforms, at the southern end of Snow Hill tunnel, making a through station adjacent to the tunnel mouth.
+Services at Moor Street, where these services had previously terminated, were switched from the former terminal platforms, which then closed, on to two newly built through platforms, at the southern mouth of Snow Hill tunnel, making it a through station for the first time.

 In May 1993 Network SouthEast reintroduced limited-stop services to London, initially on a two-hourly frequency, routed to Marylebone instead of the pre-closure destination of Paddington.
 The service proved popular and was increased to an hourly frequency the following year.
 Chiltern Railways took over the service after privatisation.